4sp1r3/nigel/timesheet.md

 # Timesheet

+## Tues 14 Jul (9-

+* create a notebook for matrix-pythagoras. not working yet, but might push it up to give nige something to look at again.

 ## Mon 13 Jul (10-1, 3-6:30, 8-10=8.5)

 * putting together another pythagoras solver, shoehorning in some numpy arrays